TedHusted/awake/awake.md/awake.md

 “Might?”

-“OK, I was freaked out by the chair crash and the car crash, and talking things through with Noah always makes me feel better.”
+“OK, I was freaked out by the chair crash and the car crash.Talking things through with Noah always makes me feel better.”

 “What did you tell him, exactamente?”